cscw2015/maverick/Interim/Interim.md

 The design of this software was based on the city council's actual work procedure of using distinct *rooms* for different purposes.
 Each room had its own set of supported functions.
 Below is a partial listing of the functions supported by each room:

-- **Private Room** - Here, the council member works at home.
-This function is intended for an individual's work.
+- **Private Room** - Here, the council member worked at home.
+This function was intended for an individual's work.
-- **Parliamentary Party** - Using this function, a council member has the opportunity to collaborate with their party colleagues.
+- **Parliamentary Party** - Using this function, a council member had the opportunity to collaborate with their party colleagues.
-- **Committees** - This function lets council members collaborate between parties on particular committee issues.
+- **Committees** - This function let council members collaborate between parties on particular committee issues.
 - **Library** - This function allowed any council member to have access to previously filed information.

 Any documents created in private rooms could be shared by placing them in the room that the user wished to share the document with.
 While this type of software design seems trivial and archaic by today's software standards, it was a historical landmark for the field of CSCW in government as there are few, if any, documented software suites that were developed for particular municipalities.
 Cuparla was one of the pioneers in the field of specialized government software.

 #####Methodology used in developing Cuparla

-To properly evaluate the Stuttgart city council, a detailed analysis of council work was done using Needs Driven Analysis(NDA).
+To properly evaluate the Stuttgart city council, a detailed analysis of council work was done using Needs Driven Analysis (NDA).
 NDA is suitable to concurrently design software and intervene in an organization in a large group environment.
 This type of analysis identified the need for group support, which then served as the basis for the design of Cuparla.
 An initial design was implemented within the council, and the developers allowed for a few months of usage before analyzing the usage and effectiveness of the software.

 Two analysis and development cycles were used to develop Cuparla.
 In the first cycle, Cuparla was tested by 11 city council members.
 The results obtained from this initial wave were then used to do a second analysis, design, implementation and evaluation phase.
 This second software cycle was tested on 55 of 56 active city council members.
 By the end of the second cycle, a field test of Cuparla was performed on the small city of Kornwestheim, in order to determine the effectiveness of the tool in a different environment [4].